Cod, Atlantic Cod

 Stock area — Norwegian Coast

-There is clear evidence that the stock is harvested unsustainably and the biomass at such a low level that the stock is suffering reduced reproductive capacity or is depleted.
+There is clear evidence that the stock is harvested unsustainably and the biomass at such a low level that the stock is suffering reduced reproductive capacity and is depleted.
 A rebuilding plan has been in operation for this stock since 2012.
-ICES Advice for the stock for 2018 is dependent upon the results of the Autumn survey available in December 2017.
+Fishing pressure however continues to increase as measures are insufficient to constrain the coastal cod catches.

 Cod belongs to a family of fish known as gadoids, which also includes species such as haddock, pollack, pouting and ling.
 It is a cold-temperate (boreal) marine, demersal (bottom-dwelling) species.
 Also found in brackish water.
 Their depth range is 0 - 600 m, but they are more usually found between 150 and 200 m.
 They have a common length of 100 cm.
 Maximum length 200 cm.
 Maximum published weight 96 kg and a maximum reported age of 25 years.
 In the North Sea cod mature at 4-5 years at a length of about 50 cm.
 They spawn in winter and the beginning of spring from February to April.
 Fecundity ranges from 2.5 million eggs in a 5 kg female to a record of 9 million eggs in a 34 kg female.
 Sex ratio is nearly 50%, with slight predominance of females.
 The fish has a protruding upper jaw, a conspicuous barbel on the lower jaw (used to look for food), and a light lateral line, curved above the pectoral fins.
 Widely distributed in a variety of habitats, from the shoreline down to the continental shelf.
 Juveniles prefer shallow (less than 10-30 m depth) sublittoral waters with complex habitats, such as seagrass beds, areas with gravel, rocks, or boulder, which provide protection from predators.
 Adults are usually found in deeper, colder waters.
 During the day, cod form schools and swim about 30-80 m above the bottom, dispersing at night to feed.

-Predominantly gillnet caught (40% in 2015).
-Also taken in Danish seine, longline/handline, and bottom trawl.
-For fixed net fisheries, bycatch of marine mammals and other non-target species can be problematic.
-However, use of management measures, including acoustic devices called 'pingers', can help reduce bycatch of marine mammals.
-Estimated catches in the recreational fishery represents about 35% of the total catch in recent years.
-Unreported catches in recreational fishing are estimated at 12.7 kt.
+Norwegian coastal cod is predominantly caught in gillnets (38% in 2017) and is also taken in Danish seines (35%), longlines / handlines (25%), and bottom trawls (2%).
+For fixed net fisheries (i.e. gillnets), bycatch of marine mammals and other non-target species can be problematic.
+However, use of management measures, including acoustic devices called ‘pingers’, can help reduce bycatch of marine mammals.
+Estimated catches in the recreational fishery represents about 19% of the total catch in 2017.
+Unreported catches in recreational fishing are estimated at 12,7000 tonnes.

 Based on method of production, fish type, and consumer rating: only fish rated 2 and below are included as an alternative in the list below.
 Click on a name to show the sustainable options available.Basa, Tra, Catfish or Vietnamese River Cobbler